PROPOSED - image from Veolia planning application

 Veolia's proposed incinerator building will be almost three times taller, and more than 150m long - bigger than Winchester Cathedral.
 The two chimney stacks will be at least 80m high, almost the height of Big Ben.
 The plume from the chimneys will stretch even higher.

-Veolia's own Environmental Impact Assessment shows that the building and chimneys will be visible from several miles away, and will have a significant adverse visual impact on a majority of the viewpoints analysed, including 7 within the National Park.
+Veolia's own Environmental Impact Assessment shows that the building and chimneys would be visible from several miles away, and would have a significant adverse visual impact on a majority of the viewpoints analysed, including 7 within the National Park.

 National Park Impact